ctmrbio/claritylims/clarity-ext-scripts/README.md

 1. Merging the `dev` branch to the `prod` branch.
 When this has happened, these changes should within a minute be pushed to the production server.
-2. Creating a release on the `prod` branch with accompaniying release notes, using the Github web interface.
+2. Creating a release on the `prod` branch with accompanying release notes, using the Github web interface.

 For details on how to release the configuration changes see "Exporting configuration".